 You’ve passed your QC Design course and are now an International Design and Decorating Professional.
 It’s time to start the job hunt.
 But every employer is looking for a portfolio and you don’t have one.
-It’s the age old problem: you don’t have a portfolio because you don’t have clients and you don’t have clients because you don’t have a portfolio.
+It’s the age-old problem: you don’t have a design portfolio because you don’t have clients and you don’t have clients because you don’t have a portfolio.

 QC Design School does an excellent job of training you and helping you build your portfolio without even realizing it.
 Yes, you can absolutely use your school assignments in your portfolio.
 When applying for jobs, your employer wants to see your skill set.
 You’ve been working hard throughout school and can definitely show your employer what you are capable of.
 You’ve created space plans, color palettes, perspective drawings, coordinating patterns, budgets and so much more.
 Add these into your portfolio.

 Personal Home Projects